luyadev/luya.io/docs/guide/admin/jwtspa.md

 The above example will forward all OPTIONS request made to the `my-api-name` API on the index action to the options action. `'OPTIONS index' => 'options'` index is the requested action, and options is the action to forward.

 ::: tip
-Instead of define each custom action for the method and the options request its possible to set an options wildcard defintion like `OPTIONS <action:[a-zA-Z0-9\-]+>' => 'options'`.
+Instead of defining each custom action for the method and the options request it's possible to set an options wildcard definition like `OPTIONS <action:[a-zA-Z0-9\-]+>' => 'options'`.
 Full example
 ```
 'GET type' => 'type',
 'GET agenda' => 'agenda',